scalacommunitybuild/pcplod/README.md

 The `PcPlod` instance has the following main assertions:

-- `symbolAtPoint(file: String, p: Point): Option[String]` - the name of the symbol at point.
+- `symbolAtPoint(res: String, p: Point): Option[String]` - the name of the symbol at point.
-- `typeAtPoint(file: String, p: Point): Option[String]` - the return type of the symbol at the point.
+- `typeAtPoint(res: String, p: Point): Option[String]` - the return type of the symbol at the point.
 - `messages: List[PcMessage]`

 Typically if `symbolAtPoint` or `typeAtPoint` do not work (or there are any errors) then your code is not expected to work in the presentation compiler.

-A variant of `typeAtPoint` and `symbolAtPoint` without the `file` is provided for `withMrPlod`.
+A variant of `typeAtPoint` and `symbolAtPoint` without the `res` is provided for `withMrPlod`.

 An implicit conversion for Point means that any of the following can be provided in its place:

-- `Int` the number of characters into a file
+- `Int` the number of characters
 - `(Int, Int)` the line and column
-- `Symbol` corresponding to *noddy syntax* in the source files
+- `Symbol` corresponding to *noddy syntax*

+with all counting from zero.

 ### Noddy Syntax

-Instead of having to manually count the location in the source file, you can augment your test sources with a `@noddy_syntax@` that will be stripped and treated as meta data when loaded:
+Instead of having to manually count the location in the source, you can augment your test sources with a `@noddy_syntax@` that will be stripped and treated as meta data when loaded:

 ```scala
 object F@foo@oo {